webauthz/handbook/README.md

 original access request.
 An application MUST generate a unique `client_state` value for each access request.
-The `realm`, `scope`, and `path` parameters MUST be included if they were present in `WWW-Authenticate` header value in the resource server response.
+The `realm`, `scope`, and `path` parameters MUST be included if they were present in `WWW-Authenticate` or `Proxy-Authenticate` header value in the resource server response.

 The `optional_parameters` are optional application-specific key-value pairs to be included in the query string.